-- Notification of County Departments and Local Units of Government Upon adoption of the All Hazards Mitigation Plan, the County EM Director will distribute a letter that explains how the Plan applies to other planning efforts they might undertake and how to obtain copies of the Mitigation Plan. - Promotion by EM Director The EM Director will promote incorporation of the All Hazards Mitigation Plan as is made aware of or becomes a participant in any new planning process.
+- Notification of County Departments and Local Units of Government Upon adoption of the All Hazards Mitigation Plan Update, the County EM Director will distribute a letter that explains how the Plan Update applies to other planning efforts they might undertake and how to obtain copies of the Mitigation Plan. - Promotion by EM Director The EM Director will promote incorporation of the All Hazards Mitigation Plan as is made aware of or becomes a participant in any new planning process.

 A number of upcoming planning efforts have been identified for incorporation of the All Hazards Mitigation Plan.
-Upcoming planning efforts at the County or local levels include: Community Wildfire Protection Plans (CWPPs), updates to the Comprehensive Plans for the all local units, and a county-wide Farmland Preservation Plan.
+Upcoming planning efforts at the County or local levels include: Community Wildfire Protection Plans (CWPPs), updates to the Comprehensive Plans for the all local units, and a county-wide land and water conservation plan.